w3c/secure-the-web-forward-workshop/papers/security-docs.md

 ## Description

-The WebDX group ran a short survey on MDN to identify the most challenging security aspects that web devs need to face today.
+The WebDX community group ran a short survey on MDN to [identify the most challenging security aspects that web devs need to face today](https://github.com/web-platform-dx/developer-research/blob/main/mdn-short-surveys/2023-05-15-security-dx/interpretation.md).
 (297 responses)

 At least two aspects of this survey suggest that better education is needed: